csswizardry/harry.is/_posts/2025-01-23-lap-cheong-fried-rice.md

 Wipe the pan clean and add a drizzle more oil if necessary.
 The sausage will release some fat of its own so don’t add too much extra.
-Slowly begin to render out the sausage over the same high heat.
+Slowly begin to render out the **sausage** over the same high heat.

 <figure>
   <img src="/img/content/2025/01/lap-cheong-sausage-onion.jpg" alt="Lap cheong sausage and spring onions stir-frying together in a wok, forming the base for the fried rice." width="1280" height="720" loading="lazy">
 </figure>

-Once visibly beginning to cook, add the whites of the spring onion and season lightly with salt.
+Once visibly beginning to cook, add the whites of the **spring onion** and season lightly with salt.
 Cook these together for a few minutes until the onions have started to soften.

 <figure>
   <img src="/img/content/2025/01/lap-cheong-rice.jpg" alt="Cooked jasmine rice being stir-fried with lap cheong in a wok." width="960" height="1280" loading="lazy">
 </figure>

-Once the onions are starting to colour (you can just see one that’s clung to the side of the pan above), add a couple of handfuls of rice.
+Once the onions are starting to colour (you can just see one that’s clung to the side of the pan above), add a couple of handfuls of **rice**.
 For reference, I’ve added about 250g of rice _before cooking_ to this pan.

 Add a good dash more oil to coat the rice and salt again.
 It’s important to keep everything moving from here on in.
 Toss and stir and toss and stir,